SLA Europe 2021 ECCA Application Guidelines

 During the conference

-During the Conference, attendance and participation in certain sessions and events will be required depending on the requirements of the chosen Division.
-All winners should attend the International Reception and the First Timers Reception.
+During the SLA Conference, the winner(s) should attend the International Reception and the First Timers Reception.

 After the conference

-The second article will be published in the blog/newsletter of the SLA Division co-sponsoring them and geared to that readership.
+The second article will be published in the blog/newsletter of the SLA Community co-sponsoring them and geared to that readership.

-The 2018 award winners will be given the opportunity to stay in touch, plus opportunities to get involved with the work of the SLA Europe board.
-Please see the ECCA Division requirements for details of other post conference requirements.
+The award winner(s) will also be given the opportunity to stay in touch with their mentors, plus opportunities to get involved with the work of the SLA Europe Board.

-If you have any questions, please contact our Chair of the Early Career & Awards Committee at firstname.lastname@example.org, for further information.
+If you have any questions, please contact the for further information.